denisRajlic/ticketing/README.md

 - whenever we make a change to our record, we have to emit an event

+#### Don't Forget to Listen!

+- in our index.ts file we have to actually call the listen method, to listen to events

 # My questions

 - how to store env variables (probably config file) & where to keep it safe